jnalanko/VOMM/README.md

   * `stats.context_summary.txt`: number of context candidates and number of contexts.
   * `stats.depths_and_scores.txt`: one line for each context: `[string depth] [tree depth] [score(s)]`.
 The score(s) are:
     * In case of `--KL`, `--entropy` or `--pnorm`, the value that is compared against the threshold.
-    * In case of `--four-thresholds`, there are three values corresponding to equations 2,3 and 4 in the paper "[A framework for space-efficient string kernels][KERNELSPAPER]" (see also the [manuscript on arXiv][KERNELSARXIV]).
+    * In case of `--four-thresholds`, there are three values corresponding to equations 2,3 and 4 in the paper "[A framework for space-efficient string kernels][KERNELSPAPER]".

 If a model had already been built for a string, program `reconstruct_optimized` rebuilds just its contexts part.
 Example: